vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 Repeat the following:
 ```
-positionManagementSleep = 1.0/marketPriceSteeringRate //in seconds
+// positionManagementSleep is a config param, in seconds

 positionManagementTimer.start()
 if (positionManagementTimer > positionManagementSleep) then